mjwhite8119/FRCTraining/Tools/romiCode3.md

 For more details see [The Command Scheduler](https://docs.wpilib.org/en/latest/docs/software/commandbased/command-scheduler.html) documentation.

 ## Lab - Create the ArcadeDrive Command
-Create a new command called ArcadeDrive.
+Create a new command called **ArcadeDrive**.
+In the VSCode file menu right click on the **commands** folder and select "Create a new class/command".
+Enter the name of the command in the box.
+This will give you a template for creating your new command.

     import java.util.function.Supplier;